OPTION 1: Living independently in an apartment

 Your family member has a referral from the Massachusetts Department of Developmental Services (DDS) specifically for the Individual Support Services Program.
 For more information, contact your DDS Service Coordinator.

-Option 2: Living with a single person, couple or family
+OPTION 2: Living with a single person, couple, or family

-Shared Living: This program matches adults with developmental disabilities with a single person, couple or family who can provide room, board and transportation.
-The home care provider receives a stipend to cover costs and works closely with a Fidelity House case manager.
-Fidelity House provides safety training, nursing support and access to community resources.
+Shared Living: This program matches adults with disabilities with a single person, couple or family who can provide room, board and transportation.
+The home care provider receives a stipend to cover costs and works closely with a Fidelity House CRC case manager.
+Fidelity House CRC provides safety training, nursing support and access to community resources.

 To qualify for Shared Living, there are two prerequisites: